 Prior to joining CAP, Dan was a principal in Mercer’s Human Capital business.
 Dan joined Mercer through the acquisition of SCA Consulting in 2001.
 Prior to that, Dan was a CPA and worked as an auditor in KPMG’s business assurance practice.
 He also worked at David Berdon & Company where he provided both audit and tax services to clients.

 Dan received his MBA from the University of Chicago Graduate School of Business and graduated magna cum laude from the University of Albany with a BS in Accounting.

 Eric Hosken is a partner of Compensation Advisory Partners LLC (CAP) in New York.
-He has nearly 20 years of executive compensation consulting experience working with senior management and Compensation Committees.
+He has more than 20 years of executive compensation consulting experience working with senior management and Compensation Committees.
 Eric’s areas of focus include compensation strategy development, evaluating the pay and performance relationship for senior executives, annual and long-term incentive plan design, performance measure selection and board of director compensation.
 A key objective in his executive compensation work is designing executive compensation programs to support the achievement of business strategy and to align with shareholder value creation.

 Eric has experience with large publicly-traded companies, as well as privately-held and smaller public companies across a wide array of industries, including financial services, healthcare, manufacturing, pharmaceuticals, professional services, retail and telecommunications.
 He has assisted companies in developing compensation programs to address special situations, including mergers and acquisitions, spin-offs, and IPOs.